ttaubert/octoblog/source/_posts/2017-02-07-simple-cryptol-specifications.markdown

 The first line of the definition gives the return value, a tuple with the first and the last 8 bits of `prod`.
 The Cryptol type system can automatically infer that the variable `prod` must hold a 16-bit sequence if the result of the ``take`{8}`` and ``drop`{8}`` function calls is a sequence of 8 bits each.

-`prod` is the result of multiplying the zero-padded arguments `a` and `b`. `zero # x` means it appends `x` to 8 zero bits, and it again knows that number from the type system.
+`prod` is the result of multiplying the zero-padded arguments `a` and `b`. `zero # x` appends `x` to 8 zero bits, and that number is again determined by the type system.
 If you want to learn more about the language, take a look at [Programming Cryptol](http://www.cryptol.net/files/ProgrammingCryptol.pdf).

 That's about as simple as it gets.
 We multiply two 8-bit integers and out comes a 16-bit integer, split into two halves.
 Now let's use the specification to verify our constant-time implementation.

-## Proving equivalence
+## SAW's llvm_verify function

-We will add the LLVM SAW instructions to the same file `cmul.saw` containing the Cryptol implementation.
-The `llvm_verify` call here takes module `m`, extracts the symbol `"mul"`, and uses the given body given after `do` for verification.
+We will add LLVM SAW instructions to the same file that contains the Cryptol code from above.
+The `llvm_verify` call here takes module `m`, extracts the symbol `"mul"`, and uses the body given after `do` for verification.

-First we need to declare the symbolic inputs given by our C/C++ implementation.
+We need to declare all symbolic inputs as given by our C/C++ implementation.
 With `llvm_var` we tell SAW that `"a"` and `"b"` are 8-bit integer arguments, and map those to the SAW variables `a` and `b`.

-Arguments `"hi"` and `"lo"` are declared as pointers to 8-bit integers using `llvm_ptr`.
-And because we want to dereference the pointers later refer to their values for verification we declare `"*hi"` and `"*lo"` as 8-bit integers.
+The arguments `"hi"` and `"lo"` are declared as pointers to 8-bit integers using `llvm_ptr`.
+And because we want to dereference the pointers and refer to their values later we declare `"*hi"` and `"*lo"` as 8-bit integers too.

 {% codeblock lang:saw cmul.saw https://gist.github.com/ttaubert/c742ba7adf040e14ff21e111a929f5b8#file-cmul-saw [gist.github.com/ttaubert/c742ba7adf040e14ff21e111a929f5b8#file-cmul-saw] %}
 {% raw %}